 We will not be responsible for any losses you suffer or costs you have to pay because of a legal or regulatory requirement, or because there were unusual or unexpected events outside our control, unless those losses or costs result from us failing to meet our obligations to make payments into or out of your account.

 However, we will not be responsible for losses or costs relating to us failing to make payments into or out of your account if this was because of events beyond our control which we could not have avoided, even if we had taken all reasonable steps to prevent them.

 You may be responsible to us for certain losses

 If you have broken these terms and conditions, and this has caused us to suffer a loss, the following will apply:

 By entering into the agreement you are giving us permission (and the permission of any authorised person) to gather, store and process personal information for the purpose of providing our services to you.
 This doesn't affect any rights and obligations you or we have under data protection law.

 You can withdraw your permission by closing your account, which will end the agreement between you and us.
 If you do this, we'll stop using your information for the purpose of providing our services, but we may need to keep your information for other legal reasons.

-We own all the intellectual property in our products (for example, the content in the Revolut Dashboard and on our website, and our logo and card designs).
+All the intellectual property in our products (for example, the content in the Revolut Dashboard and on our website, and our logo and card designs) are owned by our parent company, Revolut Ltd (a company incorporated in England and Wales with company number 08804411, whose registered office is at 9th Floor, 107 Cheapside, London, United Kingdom, EC2V 6DN) and being used by us and other Revolut Group companies.
 You must not use our intellectual property as your own, except to enjoy our products.
 You also must not reverse-engineer any of our products (that is, reproduce them after a detailed examination of their construction or composition).

 Our contract with you